-* S&P 500 e-mini futures were up 2 points and fair value - a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract - indicated a slightly higher open.
+* S&P 500 e-mini futures rose 3.5 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.

-Dow Jones industrial average e-mini futures rose 12 points and Nasdaq 100 e-mini futures added 3 points.
+Dow Jones industrial average futures rose 31 points and Nasdaq 100 futures added 4.5 points.